Roasted Butternut Squash Soup is a creamy cold-weather comfort food recipe.

 - Preheat a large dutch oven or soup pot to medium-high heat.

-- Add the garlic oil (or olive oil + minced garlic) and the fresh sage leaves.
+- Add the olive oil, minced garlic (or garlic-infused olive oil), and the fresh sage leaves.
 Allow the sage to cook for about one minute, then transfer the butternut squash flesh to the pan.
-To do this, hold the squash with a clean kitchen towel on the peel side so that you don’t burn your hands, then taking a spoon, carefully scoop out the soft squash flesh and add it to the pan.
-The flesh should remove easily from the shard skin at this point now that it’s softened.
+To do this, hold the squash with a clean kitchen towel on the peel side so that you don't burn your hands, then taking a spoon, carefully scoop out the soft squash flesh and add it to the pan.
+The flesh should remove easily from the shard skin at this point now that it's softened.
 Discard the skin.

-- Add the vegetable broth (or chicken broth) and the half & half (or coconut milk) to the pan with the squash, as well as the sea salt, curry powder, ground nutmeg, cracked black pepper, and the optional cayenne pepper.
+- Add the broth and the half & half (or coconut milk) to the pan with the squash, as well as the kosher salt, curry powder, ground nutmeg, cracked black pepper, and the optional cayenne pepper.

 - As the mixture cooks, it will break down and soften further.
 I like to use a wooden spoon or spatula to help break up some of the squash as it cooks.
 Allow it to come to a simmer for about 10 minutes.
 At this point the squash should be relatively broken down, but still very chunky and brothy.